 Take Charge of Your Online Reviews

-If you are a business owner, make sure you claim your business listing on the top review sites.
+If you are a business owner, the importance of online reviews cannot be overstated.
+Be sure to claim your business listing on the top review sites.
 Click the appropriate links for more information on how to claim your business listing on Google, Facebook, TripAdvisor or Yelp.
 A comprehensive list of other review sites can be found on ReviewTrackers.
 Once you claim your business, you can take stock of any existing reviews.

 If you find that your business has negative reviews (including fake Google reviews), you may still be able to address them.
 If you believe any of the negative reviews are fake or inaccurate, consult with a defamation attorney about the best way to address them.

 A customer is 21% more likely to leave a review after a negative experience than a positive one.
 If you’ve ever left a scathing review after a bad customer experience, you may want to check out your past reviews.
 If you’ve made statements that were defamatory or false in the heat of the moment, you don’t want them coming back to haunt you.